wearedevx/keystone/docs/recipes/prompt/README.md

- Customize your prompt
+## Customize your prompt

-This tutorial is meant for you to customize your shell prompt with your Keystone project's related info.
+This tutorial will help you customize your shell prompt with your Keystone project's related info.

 <p align="center">
     <img src="prompt-example.png" height="100"/>